DIBL/JavaMultiThreading/interviewQuestions.md

 #### 21. What happens if you submit a task when the queue of the thread pool is already filled?
 ThreadPoolExecutor's `submit()` method throws `RejectedExecutionException` if the task cannot be scheduled for execution.

-#### 22. What is the difference between the submit() and execute() method thread pool in Java?
+#### 22. What is the difference between the `submit()` and `execute()` method thread pool in Java?
 > Thread is subset of Process, in other words one process can contain multiple threads.
 Two process runs on different memory space, but all threads share same memory space.
 [5]

-A main difference between the `submit()` and `execute()` method is that `ExecuterService.submit()` can return result of computation because it has a return type of Future, but `execute()` method cannot return anything because it's return type is void.
+A main difference between the `submit()` and `execute()` method is that `ExecuterService.submit()` can return result of computation because it has a return type of `Future`, but `execute()` method cannot return anything because it's return type is void.

-Both methods are ways to submit a task to thread pools but there is a slight difference between them. execute(Runnable command) is defined in Executor interface and executes given task in future, but more importantly, it does not return anything.
+Both methods are ways to submit a task to thread pools but there is a slight difference between them. `execute(Runnable command)` is defined in `Executor` interface and executes given task in future, but more importantly, it does not return anything.
 Its return type is void.

-On other hand `submit()` is an overloaded method, it can take either Runnable or Callable task and can return Future object which can hold the pending result of computation.
-This method is defined on ExecutorService interface, which extends Executor interface, and every other thread pool class e.g. ThreadPoolExecutor or ScheduledThreadPoolExecutor gets these methods.
+On other hand `submit()` is an overloaded method, it can take either `Runnable` or `Callable` task and can return `Future` object which can hold the pending result of computation.
+This method is defined on `ExecutorService` interface, which extends `Executor` interface, and every other thread pool class e.g. `ThreadPoolExecutor` or `ScheduledThreadPoolExecutor` gets these methods.

 #### 23. Is it possible to start a thread twice?
 No, there is no possibility to start a thread twice.
 If we does, it throws an exception.